Key Takeaways

 I'm too busy to read every day.
 Does reading for a short time still help?

 Yes, even short reading sessions are beneficial.
 Research shows that just 6 minutes of reading provides stress-relief benefits.
-Additionally, people who read for 30 minutes daily have a 35% lower risk of developing dementia.
+Additionally, people who regularly engage in cognitive activities like reading show significantly slower rates of cognitive decline.
 What matters most is consistency, not duration.
 Try incorporating small reading moments into your day—during your commute or 10 minutes before bed.

-Can I get the same benefits from e-books as paper books?
+Do e-books offer the same benefits as paper books?

 Generally, you can achieve similar benefits with e-books, though some research suggests paper books may be better for memory retention.
 This is thought to be because the physical sensation of paper and spatial memory ("it was written on the bottom right of that page") aid recall.
 However, e-books offer unique advantages like search functions and highlighting.
 The most important thing is to establish a reading habit using whichever format works best for you.